Articdive/JNoise/.github/README.md

 ## Usage

 ### Picking your Noise-Type.
-The JNoise library supports Perlin, OpenSimplex, Value, Worley and White noise.
+The JNoise library supports Perlin, OpenSimplex, value, Worley and white noise.

 It also supports octavated (fractals) versions of all noise types.